bloominstituteoftechnology/Precourse/Lesson8-JS-V/homework/feynman-writing-prompt.md

 In each of those objects, you can also add a method, like perhaps an `avgTestScore()` method.
 You can define this method in the `Student` class, and all objects born out of this class will have this method as part of the object.
 The problem arises if this method is exactly the same across all `Student` objects; every `Student` object will have the same exact method in it, and the computer's memory will fill up with duplicate instructions to do one thing.
 This is kind of wasteful.

 This is what `prototype` addresses. `prototype` is a shared resource that all objects of a class have access to.
-If we add the `avgTestScore()` method to the `prototype`, we only tell the computer once, and the computer will have one instruction set for `avgTestScore()`, but all objects from `Student` can use it.
+If we add the `avgTestScore()` method to the `Student`'s `prototype`, we only tell the computer once, and the computer will have one instruction set for `avgTestScore()`, but all objects from `Student` can use it.

 ### What are constructors?